17 Queensland Beaches You Will Love

 Suggested by Sophie and Adam from We Dream of Travel

-An incredibly beautiful and family-friendly beach, the waves here are gentle and there is a great amount of shade to escape to at the peak of the day along the Vasey Parade.
-There are several dining options available along the main street for dine-in or take out, along with several low-rise holiday apartment sitting along the beachfront, meaning room to beach in about 30 seconds!
+An incredibly beautiful and family-friendly beach, the waves here are gentle and there is a substantial amount of shade to escape to at the peak of the day along the Vasey Parade.
+There are several dining options available along the main street for dine-in or take out, along with several low-rise holiday apartments sitting along the beachfront, meaning room to beach in about 30 seconds!

 It is not a huge beach in Queensland terms; you can stroll end to end and back within an hour.
 Heading to the southern end of the beach, you can take on a short coastal walk over the rocks to Taylors Point for some stunning sunrise views over the Pacific Ocean.

 Facilities at the beach are of a high standard, spotted with barbecue areas, playgrounds, shaded pergolas, outdoor showers, bathrooms, and the beach is Australian Surf Life Saver patrolled.
 In the warmer month’s stinger nets are installed for safe swimming.